dvidelabs/flatcc/README.md

 `skip_array_overflow` is set, a string might be truncated in the middle of a multi-byte character.
 This is not checked nor enforced by the verifier.

+### Runtime Flags

+Both the printer and the parser have the ability to accept runtime flags that modifies their behavior.
+Please refer to header file comments for documentation and test cases for examples.
+Notably it is possible to print unquoted symbols and to ignore unknown fields when parsing instead of generating an error.

+Note that deprecated fields are considered unknown fields during parsing so in order to process JSON from an old schema version with deprecated fields present, unknown symbols must be skipped.

 ### Generic Parsing and Printing.

 As of v0.5.1 [test_json.c] demonstrates how a single parser driver can be used to parse different table types without changes to the driver or to the schema.

 For example, the following layout can be used to configure a generic parser or printer.